nicolaromano/BIA4/Workshops/00 - Preliminary material/01 - A brief introduction to Python - variables data types and loops.md

 A better way to code in Python is to write a **script**.
 A script is a file containing Python commands, generally saved with the `.py` extension.

 There are many different editors that can be used to write Python code.
 Some, such as [Spyder](https://www.spyder-ide.org/), are more lightweight, while others such as [PyCharm](https://www.jetbrains.com/pycharm/) or [VSCode](https://code.visualstudio.com/) are more powerful (but might be more confusing at first).
 It's up to you which editor you use, it's a matter of personal preference; you can use any text editor, really.
+Again, see the Python setup guide for more information.

 <div style="page-break-after: always;"></div>